benmarwick/JSTORr/README.md

 - the top n words correlated a word by n-year ranges of documents (ie. the top 20 words associated with the word 'pirate' in 5 year ranges)
 - various methods (k-means, PCA, affinity propagation) to detect clusters in a set of documents containing a word or set of words
 - topic models with the `lda` package for full `R` solution or the Java-based MALLET program (if installing that is an option, currently implemented here for Windows only)

+This package will be useful to researchers who want to explore the history of ideas in an academic field, and investigate changes in word and phrase use over time, and between different journals.

 How to install
 ----